 It’s the day after Memorial Day, back to work after a long weekend of fun, sun, and food.
 It might also be a day of major stomach and intestinal distress for a Celiac.
 If you didn’t follow the gluten-free grilling safety principles I posted last year and shared on Facebook over the weekend, that may be the problem.
-My heart goes out to you and send you tummy healing love, but I know that does little to help the physical and emotional pain of being glutened.
+My heart goes out to you and sends you tummy healing love, but I know that does little to help the physical and emotional pain of being glutened.
 There is no “cure”, only time, but there are some things you can do or try that may help ease the pain and fatigue while everything is moving through the system.
-Thankfully, I can count on one hand the amount of times since my Celiac diagnosis that I’ve been “glutened” for sure.
+Thankfully, I can count on one hand the number of times since my Celiac diagnosis that I’ve been “glutened” for sure.
 They were all results of my own stupidity.
 Like eating brown rice cereal that said “wheat-free”, but contained barley malt.
-Or experimenting with some Wheat Thins “just to see” and not having a happy tummy afterwards.
+Or experimenting with some Wheat Thins “just to see” and not having a happy tummy afterward.

 Along with my other tummy troubles and allergies, I’ve developed some methods that seem to help ease the tummy when it’s in distress.
-Hopefully you can find some relief by trying these, but when you’ve been glutened, the #1 thing to do is be kind to yourself and rest up!
+Hopefully, you can find some relief by trying these, but when you’ve been glutened, the #1 thing to do is be kind to yourself and rest up!

 1. Drink, Drink, Drink Water – Besides rest, this is essential!
 Flush out the toxins your body is reacting to.
 You need to stay hydrated and amp up the water intake stat!